olenapolyanska/project3_data_warehouse/README.md

 ---

 #### DATABASE and TABLES CREATION

-The create_tables.py and DROP and CREATE queries of the sql_queries.py script are completed to create "sparkifydb" database with songplays, users, songs, artists, time tables.
-The running of create_tables.py have to be done.
+The create_tables.py  is where the fact and dimension tables for the star schema in Redshift are created.

-The running test.ipynb is recommended after running create_tables.py to confirm the creation of the tables with the correct columns.
+The create_tables.py import DROP and CREATE queries of the sql_queries.py script to do its work.
+After completing the "dwhsparkify" database with all staging and analytics table are created.

 ---